Binsted: Binsted Church

+The west tower contains a ring of six bells, among the finest in Hampshire.
+These bells were cast at Loughborough Bell Foundry, by the world renowned firm John Taylor & Co in 1958, replacing an earlier ring of bells.
+The 'tenor' bell weighs 665 kg (12cwt-3qr-17 lbs) and is tuned to F#.

 Notable landmarks

 The parish contains a total of 58 Grade II listed buildings, including a Grade II* listed barn.
 Other listed buildings include Barnfield House – three houses which were once separated all dating from 1550 with 20th century restorations.
 The house itself has a timber frame with a tiled roof, including a late medieval hall.
 Mill Court, another Grade II listed building, is a large house dating from the early 19th century with a low pitched roof and yellow brickwork, and became a listed building on 15 August 1985.

 Telegraph House was built on the hill NE of the village by the Admiralty in 1825 as a semaphore relay station close to the railway line linking London with Portsmouth, one of a number of relay stations.
 It is now a private residence.

 Climate

 Due to its location in south central England and its proximity to the sea, the average maximum temperature in January is 7.2 °C (45 °F) with the average minimum being 1.6 °C (35 °F).
 The average maximum temperature in July is 21.9 °C (71 °F), with the average minimum being 12.5 °C (55 °F).
 The hamlet gets around 755 millimetres (29.7 in) of rain a year, with a minimum of 1 mm (0.04 in) of rain reported on 103 days a year.